Chrysler LeBaron: Third generation sedan (1990–1994)

 The last LeBaron sedan was built on the front wheel drive AA platform, another K derivative, as junior level sedan to the more upscale New Yorker.
 It offered rebadged versions under the Dodge Spirit and Plymouth Acclaim nameplates, and the three differed mostly in detail and trim choices, as well as the European Chrysler Saratoga.

-Theoretically, as historically was the case in this era whenever Chrysler, Dodge, and Plymouth shared direct model variants, the Acclaim was supposed to be the more mainstream version, while the Spirit was the sportier version, and the LeBaron was the luxury version, reflecting the Chrysler brand's flagship status.
+Theoretically, as historically was the case in this era versus its Dodge and Plymouth corporate siblings, the LeBaron was marketed as the luxury version, reflecting the Chrysler brand's flagship status.
 In reality, however, there was considerable overlap amongst the three in available trim, equipment and features.
-The top-line LeBaron Landau model offered a padded vinyl half-roof with smaller "formal" backlight.
+Launched in a single trim, the top-line LeBaron Landau model offered a padded vinyl half-roof with smaller "formal" backlight, as well as unique button-tufted bench seats.
 All LeBaron sedans came with a standard driver's side airbag, and could seat up to six passengers.

-For 1992, the LeBaron sedan was split into three trim levels: base, LX and Landau.
-The new entry model eliminated the previously standard V6 engine and landau vinyl roof while the Landau model still included the landau roof as standard.
-The LX, available one year only, offered standard V6 but no landau roof.
-For 1993, the LeBaron sedan received new rear lights, which incorporated the reversing lamps previously located in the bumper fascia and the lineup was reduced to two trim levels with the entry model now labeled LE.
-The LeBaron sedan was discontinued on May 18, 1994 while the Dodge Spirit and Plymouth Acclaim continued production until December 21, 1994.
+Due to Chrysler's efforts to refocus the Plymouth brand at the value end and to expand the Chrysler brand's sales, for 1992 the Plymouth Acclaim would lose its mid-range LE and top-line LX trims.
+They were instead added to the LeBaron lineup as the base and LX trims, below the former standard trim, which was now called Landau.
+The LX, which retained the Acclaim's taillights instead of the LeBaron's full-width treatment was available for 1992 only, and now the only model to feature the V6 as standard.
+For 1993, the LeBaron sedan received new rear lights, which incorporated the reversing lamps previously located in the bumper fascia.
+Trim levels were reduced to just the base model, renamed LE, and the luxury Landau.
+The LeBaron sedan was discontinued on July 29, 1994, while the Dodge Spirit and Plymouth Acclaim continued production until December 21, 1994.
 The Chrysler LeBaron was replaced by the "Cloud Car" Chrysler Cirrus.